XZhang00/LayerMoE/README.md

 ### Step 1: Calculate Similarity

 `similarity/cal-similarity-tokens_dense.py` is used to calculate the similarity for the original dense model.
-Then an example of allocating new experts is listed in `similarity/llama3.2-3B-G1.xlsx`.
+Then, an example of allocating new experts is listed in `similarity/llama3.2-3B-G1.xlsx`.

-`similarity/cal-similarity-tokens_moe.py`is used to calculate the similarity for the MoE model.
+`similarity/cal-similarity-tokens_moe.py` is used to calculate the similarity for the MoE model.